jahDsign/instabone/README.md

   - The data is parsed and added to **InstagramItem model**
   - **InstagramItems collection** is prepared for the next call and triggers notifications if the feed ends and when the model is ready
   - **InstaFeed view** instanciates **InstaFeedList nested view**, renders the list container and listens to the collection's notifications
-  - When the data has been added to the model, **InstaFeed view** renders **InstaFeedList nested view** which parses the model and appends the items to the view
+  - When the data has been added to the model, **InstaFeed view** renders **InstaFeedList nested view** which parses the model, adds the items to the view and caches the data
   - When the Load More button is clicked, **InstagramItems collection** fetches the new data
   - If the feed ends, **InstaFeed view** removes the load more button and a flag is set to remove it in case of a refresh
-  - If **InstaFeed view** and **InstaFeedList nested view** have already been instanciated, the refresh the views into the page
+  - If **InstaFeed view** and **InstaFeedList nested view** have already been instanciated, they refresh the views into the page

 ## Application's structure
 ```